 npm install watermelon-widget-injection --legacy-peer-deps

 Get the variables from your system API response, localstorage or wherever you’ve saved them and pass them to the inject widget functionality.
-Example:
+Example below

 const first = response.me.first_name